 For this article, we'll be using a Corsair liquid cooling system with two fans to help cool the radiator.
 These systems offer fantastic cooling performance without all the danger of spillages that come with fully-fledged water-cooling setups.

 You do need to consider the size of your case when looking for CPU cooling system to make sure it will fit - in this case, the 240mm variant is perfect.

 Gaming PC cases are available in a range of different sizes, shapes, colours and with varying features.

 The main difference is size.
 Cases are available in full-tower, mid-tower, ATX, micro-ATX, mini-ITC and more.
 For your first gaming PC build, we'd suggest using either a full-tower or mid-tower case.
 These are slightly larger and allow you more space to work, but also better airflow and will accept a wider range of motherboards.

-Most cases come with case fans already installed that can are plugged directly into the motherboard and powered to keep the case cool.
+As mentioned, many cases, including the Corsair 4000X, come with case fans already installed that can are plugged directly into the motherboard and powered to keep the case cool.
 There may also be space for extra fans if you want to add more to keep things really cool.
 Check the specs of your case, to see what size fans will fit in your case if you want to purchase extras.